CeeDiii/ip6-navigation-kolibri/FINDINGS.md

   * Test Driven Development
   * Component-Based Development
   * Pair Programming
+## Fetch HTML File
+* Fetch an HTML-file and use it as the content of another HTML-file during runtime
 ## Out of Scope
 * allowing multiple simultaneous page projectors
 ## Sources